seler/virtualenvwrapper.netstationhg/README.rst

 ..   -*- mode: rst -*-

 =============================
- virtualenvwrapper.bitbucket
+ virtualenvwrapper.netstationhg
 =============================

-``virtualenvwrapper.bitbucket`` is a template for virtualenvwrapper_
+``virtualenvwrapper.netstationhg`` is a template for virtualenvwrapper_
 to extend its project-management features.
 It automatically clones a BitBucket_ repository when creating a new project directory.